March Madness guide: Follow the NCAA basketball tournament here

-The NCAA men's basketball tournament starts this morning.
-If you're in a pool, your picks need to be in by 11:15, when the first of the weekend's games tip off.
-The women's tournament starts on Sunday.
+The NCAA men's basketball tournament is on.
+The women's tournament starts Sunday.

 Tap on the links below to get everything you need to keep up with the tournaments.

-All of the games and their starting times through Sunday night and available in our sports TV/radio listings.
+All of the games and their starting times through Sunday night are available in our sports TV/radio listings.
 Games are being shown on four networks: CBS, TNT, TBS and TruTV.

 Score updates, box scores and game reports are here for the men and here for the women